 The calming effect of calendula flower infusion is almost immediate.
 Gargle 3 times a day for relief.

-The European Medicines Agency (EMA) acknowledges the traditional external use of calendula for treating mild skin inflammations like sunburns and as a supportive remedy for healing small wounds.
-It also recognizes its traditional use for mouth and throat rinses during minor inflammations.
+The European Agency (EMA) acknowledges the traditional external use of calendula for supporting mild skin irritations like sunburns and as a supportive product for the recovery of small wounds.
+It also recognizes its traditional use for mouth and throat rinses during minor irritations.

-The U.S. National Institutes of Health (NIH) recognize calendula for its ability to reduce skin irritation caused by cancer radiation therapy during breast cancer treatment.
+The U.S. National Institutes of Health (NIH) recognizes calendula for its ability to reduce skin irritation caused by cancer radiation therapy during breast cancer support.

-The World Health Organization (WHO) includes calendula in pharmacopoeias and traditional medicine, recommending it for external use in treating minor cuts, mild inflammations of the skin and mucous membranes of the mouth, wounds, and trophic ulcers.
-At the first sign of symptoms such as natural otc for abdominal pain made with calendula can be gentle.
+The World Health Organization (WHO) includes calendula in pharmacopoeias and traditional support, recommending it for external use in supporting minor cuts, mild irritations of the skin and mucous membranes of the mouth, wounds, and trophic ulcers.
+At the first sign of discomfort, such as natural products for abdominal pain made with calendula, can be gentle.

 Oral use of calendula, especially in infusions or tinctures, should be limited and supervised by a healthcare professional.
 Long-term use beyond two weeks is not recommended.